aliclark/the_wooden_sword/Evolved Emergent Qualia.md

   - In lieu of proof about qualia in other species, I think a good guide is whether humans have been keeping that species as a pet.
 If so, our intuition is telling us that they also have qualia.
 - I predict that a designed object is extremely unlikely to exhibit a meaningful qualia by accident, unless it is grown biologically like Dolly the sheep.
 - I predict the signals from pain and pleasure qualia are far too simplistic for an ASI to consider using them as functionality, except potentially as a crude energy-saving alternative to computation, for limited use-cases, until it solves battery technology and magnetic and optical computation more thoroughly.
-  - it may however end up creating them during science experiments, if curiosity becomes part of its goals
+  - It might however end up creating them during science experiments, if curiosity becomes part of its goals

 ## [Discussions](https://github.com/aliclark/the_wooden_sword/discussions) welcome!